I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Spidey is just a kid who’s just happy to be picked for a team, any team.
 It was refreshing to dive right into the character without having to hear about his origin story for the millionth time.
 Tom Holland’s Peter Parker says everything that needs to be said to catch us up to what kind of Spider-Man he is without reiterating what we already know.
 Also, for the first time, we have a true wise-cracking youth as Spider-Man with his inability to keep quiet or control his excitement during a fight.

 The original team members don’t come with their old bag of tricks either.
 Tony Stark is at his most intense and serious from the get go.
 You have never seen him so driven and emotional.
-Steve Rogers, for a trained soldier, is at his most resistant and intent on not only keeping things as they are but righting the past wrongs of his friend Barnes.
+Steve Rogers, for a trained soldier, is at his most resistant, intent on not only keeping things as they are but righting the past wrongs of his friend, Barnes.
 Sam Wilson and James Rhodes are their loyal friends with really nothing to gain but everything to lose from this fight.
 Black Widow, Hawkeye, and Vision are torn by the necessity of their beliefs but hate how it’s destroying the team.

 With all of these characters, side plots, and even a minor but effective villain thrown in, it barely registers as a Captain America story.
 His reluctance and later resistance to sign the accords sets the story in motion and brings to light a lot of the internal issues that the team has always carried with them.
-From there, the movie is a perfectly executed balancing act that keeps all of the characters relevant while they circle around Cap and his own personal mission.
+From there, the movie is a perfectly executed balancing act that keeps all of the plates spinning while they circle around Cap and his own personal mission.